-At least 50,000m2 land disposal area with pressure compensated drip irrigation (PCDI) system consisting of xxxm of line, line spacing of 1m, emitter spacing of less than 0.6m and with clearly marked flush valves at the end of each line.
-The PCDI lines shall be securely pinned to the soil surface and covered in mulch or leaf litter.
+At least 58,000m2 land disposal area with pressure compensated drip irrigation (PCDI) system consisting of a minimum line length of 58,000m of line, line spacing of 1m, emitter spacing of less than 0.6m and with clearly marked flush valves at the end of each line.
+The PCDI lines must be securely pinned to the soil surface and covered in mulch or leaf litter.

-At least 50% reserve land disposal area (25,000m2).
+At least 50% reserve land disposal area (29,000m2).

-The primary and reserve wastewater land disposal areas shall be located in accordance with the approved plans in Schedule 2.
+The primary and reserve wastewater land disposal areas must be located in accordance with the approved plans in Schedule 2.